lrjbrual/laravel-view/resources/assets/vendors/rickshaw/README.md

 ##### stack

-Boolean to specify whether series should be stacked while in the context of stacking renderers (area, bar, etc).
-Defaults to true.
+Allows you to specify whether series should be stacked while in the context of stacking renderers (area, bar, etc).
+Defaults to `stack: 'true'`.
+To unstack, `unstack: 'true'`.

 ### Methods